Space Invaders: Cultural impact

 Taito adrik, a species of harvestman, has a fleck resembling a Space Invaders alien.

 The Space Invaders alien characters have permeated several facets of culture.

-Writing for The New York Times, Jeremy Horwitz compared Space Invaderss impact on the video game industry to that of The Beatles in the pop music industry.
+Writing for The New York Times, Jeremy Horwitz compared Space Invaderss impact on the video game industry to that of the Beatles in the pop music industry.
 Video game journalist Chris Kohler considers Space Invaders "the first 'blockbuster' video game", stating that it became synonymous with video games worldwide for some time.
 Many publications and websites use the pixelated alien graphic as an icon for video games in general, including the video game magazine Electronic Gaming Monthly, technology website Ars Technica, and concert event Video Games Live.
 Brazilian zoologists Adriano Kury and Carla Barros named a new species of arachnid Taito spaceinvaders in 2014 due to the resemblance of the species' fleck on its dorsal scutum to a Space Invaders alien.
 The invader character was adapted into the "alien monster" emoji in version 10 of the Unicode standard in 2017.

 The game has permeated numerous cultural aspects of society.
 In 1981, "Space Invaders Wrist" was documented as an ailment in The New England Journal of Medicine.
 Technology author and lecturer Tom Forester noted that North American doctors had identified a condition called "Space Invaders elbow" as a complaint in the 1980s.
-The game became the center of an urban legend that its popularity led to a shortage of 100-yen coins in Japan, but reports from those living in Japan at the time indicate "nothing out of the ordinary" around Space Invaderss release and Nishikado expressed skepticism.
-Numismatist Mark Fox noted that arcade operators would have regularly emptied their machines, keeping the currency in circulation and attributed the myth to lower 100-yen coin productions in 1978 and 1979.
 Highways England launched a safety campaign in 2018 titled "Don't be a Space Invader, Stay Safe, Stay Back"—featuring the game's logo and alien character—to raise awareness on the dangers of tailgating.